-So you’ve heard of the Great Wall and you get the deal with chopsticks, but I can bet you had no idea you could spend a day at the beach or snuggle with baby tigers in this country!
+So you’ve heard of the Great Wall and you get the deal with chopsticks, but I can bet you had no idea you could spend a day at the beach or see the Eiffel Tower in this country.

 Our ILP China volunteers are pretty lucky — they’ll have time during their semester to do alllllllll the things in China, and not just the ones you’ve heard of before that all the tourists who visit for a week do.
 You probably won’t be surprised to hear about the pretty pagodas and the panda bears but what about taking a trip to Disneyland?
 Or handing out on sandy beaches?
 Or hiking to some of the world's most amazing mountains?

 Yep, do all that and more when you actually live in China for a semester!
 The thing we might love the most is all there is to do here — who would have thought you could do all this in one country?